-6.6 A summary of the status of negotiations in respect of the voluntary agreements is set out below:
+A summary of the status of negotiations in respect of the voluntary agreements is set out below:

-Plots Plot Owner Status of Negotiations 1, 2, 6, 9a, 9b, 9c, 13, 19, 20, Ulverston Canal Co Ltd Temporary Licence still subject to negotiation.
-Deed of Easement in agreed form since March 2023 and now executed by both parties.

-21, 27, 30, 32, 38 & 39 3 & 7 Tritech International Limited Temporary Licence still subject to negotiation.
+Plots Plot Owner Status of Negotiations 1, 2, 6, 9a, 9b, 9c, 13, 19, 20, 21, 27, 30, 32, 38 & 39 Ulverston Canal Co Ltd Temporary licence still subject to negotiation.
+Deed of Easement completed.
+Variation required to the Deed of Easement to include Plot 13.
+3 & 7 Tritech International Limited Temporary licence completed on 14 November 2023.
 Deed of Easement completed on 28 April 2022.
 7 & 8 Network Rail Limited Licence for Gas Pipelines and Agreement for Standard Conditions dated 7 March 2014.
 Basic Asset Protection Agreement dated 24 August 2020.
+Supplementary Easement to the Master Agreement subject to negotiation.
 11, 12, 14 to 18 The Personal Representative of Daniel Lowther (Deceased) Deed of Easement executed by Daniel Lowther but not completed.
-Communication ongoing with David Lowther (son of Daniel Lowther).
-25a, 25b, 26, 28, 29 Martin Oates and Derek Pearce as The Executors of Richard Robinson (Deceased) Temporary Licence in agreed form and held pending grant of probate.
-Deed of Easement in agreed form and held pending grant of probate.
-33 to 37, 40 to 44 Westmorland & Furness Council (formerly South Lakeland District Council) Temporary Licence still subject to negotiation.
+Communication ongoing with David Lowther (son on Daniel Lowther).
+25a, 25b, 26, 28, 29 Martin Oates and Derek Pearce as The Executors of Richard Robinson (Deceased) Temporary licence in substantially agreed form.
+Mark Woods to be party to the agreement.
+Deed of Easement in substantially agreed form.
+Mar Woods to be party to the agreement.
+33 to 37, 40 to 44 Westmorland & Furness Council (formerly South Lakeland District Council) Temporary licence still subject to negotiation.
 Deed of Variation to Deeds of Easement completed on 8 December 2022.

 - As part of Cadent's attempts to engage constructively on a voluntary basis, an incentive payment was offered to remaining landowners for signed Deeds of Easement to be returned within 12 weeks of issue.
 Following these offers, Eversheds on behalf of Cadent, have continued to actively negotiate with parties that have engaged, and Fisher German have issued follow-up correspondence seeking a response where engagement has been limited.
-Cadent have retained a flexible approach to the incentive period in situations where landowners have been unable to meet the specified periods as a result of factors beyond their control. - 6.8 Unfortunate circumstances have meant that the passing of two landowners has occurred prior to the conclusion of voluntary negotiations with those landowners.
-At this stage, there is uncertainty as to the time that probate will take to progress and so in order to progress the Project powers of compulsory acquisition are required.
-If probate does complete sooner, then Cadent will seek to enter into the voluntary agreements. - 6.9 In addition to deeds of easement, Cadent has also sought voluntary licences in respect of the construction works, associated access and compound construction, which are required for a temporary period.
+Cadent have retained a flexible approach to the incentive period in situations where landowners have been unable to meet the specified periods as a result of factors beyond their control. - 6.8 The passing of two landowners occurred prior to the conclusion of voluntary negotiations with those landowners.
+Although probate has now been granted in relation to one landowner, a voluntary agreement has yet to be completed.
+There remains uncertainty as to the time that probate will take to progress in respect of the other landowner and so in order to progress the Project powers of compulsory acquisition are required.
+If probate does complete, then Cadent will seek to conclude the voluntary agreements. - 6.9 In addition to deeds of easement, Cadent has also sought voluntary licences in respect of the construction works, associated access and compound construction, which are required for a temporary period.